 The system works by listening in on a patient encounter through the microphone on a provider’s cellphone and creating a high fidelity recording.
 From there, the AI uses natural language processing to autonomously extract the medically relevant information from the small talk before producing a complete medical note that then integrates directly into the fields of the provider’s EHR.

-The benefit here is not only that physicians no longer have to endure the burdens of medical documentation, but they no longer have to dictate at all during their encounter or after.
+The benefit here is not only that clinicians no longer have to endure the burdens of medical documentation, but they no longer have to dictate at all during their encounter or after.
 The provider can simply speak naturally during the encounter, and DeepScribe takes care of the rest.
 Focus on the patient, deliver care, review the note, sign off.
 That’s it.